 EOD in Different Time Zones

-The EOD can vary based on geographical locations.
+The EOD meaning can vary based on geographical locations.
 It’s an important topic that needs to be known by traders and investors.
-For instance the market closes at 4:00 AM EST in the United States and EOD of Japan is at 3:00 PM.
+For instance, the market closes at 4:00 AM EST in the United States, and the EOD of Japan is at 3:00 PM.
 Those who are active in different markets must be aware of these time variations and know what exactly EOD is to manage their portfolios properly.

 Traders in different time zones must consider the closing times of the markets they are trading in, as the end of the trading day marks the cutoff for making decisions and executing trades.